Do You Need An Ankle or Calf Leash For A Paddle Board?

 If you are taking part in an SUP race, you should go for the waist leash.
 You get to wear it on your personal flotation device and better yet, it comes with a fast release mechanism just in case you need to detach yourself fast.

-For calm water and casual stand up paddle boarding, you should get the ankle or calf leash.
+For calm water and casual paddling, you should get the ankle or calf leash.
 Either is going to serve your needs very well.
 You just have to choose between coiled and straight leashes.

 Leave a Comment